groupdocs-conversion/GroupDocs.Conversion-Docs/java/developer-guide/migration-notes.md

 ## How to migrate?

-Here is a brief comparison of how to convert a document into PDF format using old and new APIs.
+Here is a brief comparison of how to convert a document into PDF format using old API and new one.

 **Old coding style**